 Two bursaries are available, each providing a subsidy of £1000 tuition fee reduction.
 To apply for the bursary, please provide a personal statement (up to 200 words), outlining your motivations for applying for the bursary and how it will enable you to study at ICE if successful.

-The bursary application closing date is 11 June 2024.
+The bursary application closing date is 31st March 2025.
 The Bursary Panel will meet to consider applications received up to this date and students will be informed of the outcome within one month of the closing date.
-Should any funds be available after the May deadline then the bursary may re-open.
+Should any funds be available after the March deadline then the bursary may re-open.

 There is no financial barrier criteria for this bursary.